Social and environmental responsibility

 As a result, we want to include policies and management systems in economic, social and environmental fields which are satisfactory for all the stakeholders involved: society, public administrations, users and customers, other museums, collaborators, suppliers and providers, sponsors, and staff of the museum.

-Our museum has obtained the certificate of Social Responsibility (IQNet SR10) and it is the first cultural and public institution of the State to obtain it.
+Our museum has obtained the Social Responsibility Certificate (IQNet SR10) and it was the first cultural and public institution of the State to obtain it.
 The Awarding event was held in December 2013, and counted on the participation of Christian Felber, who gave a talk about the economy for the common good (video in Spanish).
 To know more about our actions: The Museu Nacional d’Art de Catalunya and Corporate Social Responsibility (Quorum).
+On July 27, 2019 we renewed the Social Responsibility Certificate (IQNet SR10) for three more years.

 Apart from the general Contact form, you can also a send us your suggestions and complaints to [email protected] for topics related to Social Responsibility, and to [email protected], for topics related to the Environment.